Your Bag

 Do not use if:

-1. You are allergic to any of the ingredients
+1. You are allergic to any ingredients or to local anaesthetics

 More Scheriproct Ointment information